 If you are driving a recreational vehicle or have a trailer, there are spots for oversized vehicles at Lot 2 close to Terminal E. All parking facilities are patrolled by security.

 All parking areas at cruise terminal and Lot 2 are open on cruise days only.
-Long-term parking states at $22 per night (current in July 2020).
+Long-term parking states at around $22 per night.
 On non-cruise days, you will need to contact PortMiami or port security to gain access to your vehicle.